compsocialscience/summer-institute/2024/odissei/pre_arrival.md

 - Watch lecture videos
 - Prepare your computing environment

-TAs will host office hours through Slack to support you as you work through these pre-arrival materials.

 ## Python Boot Camp by the Netherlands eScience Center

 ### Introduction to Python programming